 So, both types of ball- heavy or light – have their advantages and disadvantages.
 The right ball weight may vary from person to person, depending upon his body weight and expertise level.
 Though some people use the ball with 10 pounds of the ball weight, this weight may be ineffective for some players.
 They will not get any pin action.

-The reasons for the effects of weight on bowling results lie in the laws of Physics.
+The reasons for the effects of weight on bowling results lie in the laws of physics.
 If you choose a heavy ball that you can sustain and throw easily, the overall impact of the collision will be very high.
 Because a heavy ball moving at a particular speed has a higher momentum as compared to that of a light object running at the same speed.

 Now it depends on your skill to find the best speed to have maximum advantage.
-Besides, you can utilize your ability to find out the best bowling angle, revolutions, and action to have maximum gains.
+Additionally, you can utilize your ability to find out the best bowling angle, revolutions, and action to have maximum gains.

 Bowling ball weight also creates a negative effect.
 If a ball is too heavy, it is also possible that you may not throw it with full potential, which will result in an ineffective delivery.
 You will lose the game.
-Besides, the too heavy ball will affect your health adversely.
+Additionally, the too heavy ball will affect your health adversely.
 The fatigue will grip you very soon.
 You may also get an injury due to the heavy ball.

 If a ball is lightweight, it will move with low momentum.
 It will be unable to create the required effect at the time of the collision.
 It is easy for the other physical factors, such as the flow of the air, to change the dynamics of a light ball when it is in the motion.
 In addition, you cannot give the desired swing to a lightweight ball.

 But, choosing the right ball weight cannot be generalized for every player.
 We will have to take into consideration every factor before deciding the correct ball weight for a player.